top of page

 Alveolus Lung-Organoids

-We use feeder-free organoid cultures to expand alveolar type-2 epithelial cells for culture in Transwell or Lung-Chips.
+We use feeder-free organoid cultures to expand alveolar type-2 epithelial cells for culture in inserts or Lung-Chips.
 Organoids are additionally used to study (repair of) the alveolar micro-environment, alone or in co-culture with endothelial or structural cells.

 Lung-Chips